vjones2906/PLAIN/README.md

 ### Week 10
 #### Reflection

 This week we were supposed to code the delink protocol and complete the prototype with link.
 Neither of these things happened because Matthias was still working on his design for CAD and hadn't laser cut it yet.
 Vinnie was still working on the voltage dividers and experimenting with Mr. Miller's resitor book with many different types of resistors.
-Matthias also put the servo mount on to the bottom of the wings so that it would be easy to control the flap movement, this idea was also used by matthew and afton on their first iteration.
+Matthias also put the servo mount on to the bottom of the wings so that it would be easy to control the flap movement, this idea was also used by Matthew and Afton on their first iteration.

 #### Images
 ![badcad](images/LMAO.png)